e3ndr/Aion/README.md

   - [x] Updating which package controls what command.
   - [x] A path rebuild command.
   - [x] The RUN command.
+  - [ ] Adding a package's dependencies to it's path in the launch command.

 - [x] Sources